OpenModelica/OpenModelica/UsersGuide/source/ommatlab.rst

 Standard Library version 3.2 that is included in starting with OpenModelica 1.9.2.

-The Development is in progress and will be soon available.At the moment a prototype of OMMatlab is completed where the users will be able to import the OMMatlab package in Matlab and start to interact with omc through API calls
+The Development is in progress and will be soon available.
+At the moment a prototype of OMMatlab is completed where the users will be able to import the OMMatlab package in Matlab and start to interact with omc through API calls